 - Retired: 1996

 Magic Johnson retired with five NBA championships under his belt.
 He reportedly made more than $100 million from his 2010 sales of 105 Starbucks franchises and his 4.5% stake in the Los Angeles Lakers, Forbes reported.
-Johnson is currently chairman and CEO of Magic Johnson Enterprises, an investment conglomerate valued at an estimated $1 billion, according to his website, and he is part-owner of the Los Angeles Dodgers.
+Johnson is currently chairman and CEO of Magic Johnson Enterprises, an investment conglomerate valued at an estimated $1 billion, according to Sports Illustrated, and he is part-owner of the Los Angeles Dodgers.

 Ion Țiriac: $1.2 Billion